evkx/evkx.github.io/content/technology/battery/thermalmanagement/_index.md

 ### How does battery preconditioning affect the range?

 Battery preconditioning does consume some energy from the battery, which reduces the available range.

-However, this energy loss is compensated by the improved efficiency and performance of the battery at a higher temperature.
+However, this energy loss is partially compensated by the improved efficiency and performance of the battery at a higher temperature.

 Moreover, preconditioning the battery while the EV is plugged in can minimize the energy loss, as the EV can draw power from the grid instead of the battery.